 The Car Connection Lexus GX Overview

-Rivals for the GX include vehicles such as the Jeep Grand Cherokee, Land Rover LR4 and Volkswagen Touareg.
+Rivals for the GX include vehicles such as the Jeep Grand Cherokee, Land Rover Discovery and Range Rover Velar.

 The new Lexus GX

 The current generation of the GX was launched for the 2010 model year, with and upright and buff design like before.
-Though it shared underpinnings with the 4Runner, its design was wholly separate, instead shared with the Land Cruiser Prado model that is not sold in the U.S. At that time, the engine changed to the current 301-hp, 4.6-liter V-8 (hence the slight name change and numerical demotion), and the transmission became a 6-speed automatic.
+Though it shared underpinnings with the 4Runner, its design was wholly separate.
+At that time, the engine changed to the current 301-hp, 4.6-liter V-8 (hence the slight name change and numerical demotion), and the transmission became a 6-speed automatic.

 Soon after the launch of the second-generation GX, Consumer Reports hit the truck with a rare "Do Not Buy" warning.
 In testing, the publication found that the vehicle's stability-control system didn't perform as expected during emergency maneuvers, producing heavy oversteer in certain situations.
 Toyota later discovered a flaw in the stability-control programming and issued a fix for the GX, which led the magazine to lift its embargo.

 The Lexus GX 460 was lightly refreshed for 2012, with additional chrome accents and body cladding, plus a new wheel finish in high gloss.
-Other changes through the 2016 model year have been minimal—save for the refreshed front end, which in 2014 adopted the Lexus family's spindle grille.
+Other changes through the 2019 model year have been minimal—save for the refreshed front end, which in 2014 adopted the Lexus family's spindle grille.
 For 2020, Lexus added standard blind-spot monitors and automatic emergency braking.
 In 2021, Lexus made insulated front side glass and Amazon Alexa compatibility standard fare.

 The GX is one of the Lexus brand's two truly off-road-capable SUVs, and its rugged hardware is paired with luxury trappings to create something that's capable off-highway but keeps occupants comfortable wherever it goes.